bemson/subetha-client-ax/README.md

 ## Description

-SubEtha Ad Hoc-Exchange (AX) is a Subetha-Client plugin that enables binding to a _sequence_ of events between peers.
+SubEtha Ad Hoc-Exchange (AX) is a Subetha-Client plugin that enables binding to a _sequence_ of phrases between peers.
 When defined incrementally, these bindings represent an informal communications protocol, to ensure the stateful execution of your logic.
-(The AX plugin is bundled with the SubEtha module.)
+This plugin is bundled with the SubEtha module.

-**Note:** Please see the [Subetha (Client) project page](https://github.com/bemson/subetha), for important background information, plus development, implementation, and security considerations.
+**Note:** Please see the [Subetha project page](https://github.com/bemson/subetha), for important background information, plus development, implementation, and security considerations.

 ## Usage